Venture Capital

 What is Venture Capital Deal Sourcing, and Why Does it Matter?

-The lifeblood of every venture capital firm is deal sourcing or deal origination, which is also the first stage for finding and screening potential investment opportunities.
+Deal sourcing or deal origination is the lifeblood of every venture capital firm.
+It is also the first stage for finding and screening potential investment opportunities.

 Once deals have been sourced (inbound through email, LinkedIn, other social media channels, deal sourcing platforms, referrals, incubator partnerships, etc.), they are ushered through the firm’s deal flow pipeline before offering them a term sheet.
 This pipeline includes a selection and due diligence process consisting of several steps designed to identify new investments that align with the firm’s investment strategy and investment criteria.